davidtinker/flyingpiglet/_posts/2017-06-30-counter-pressure-bottle-filler.md

 same as the keg there is very little foaming and minimal loss of carbonation.

-![Simple Counter Pressure Filler](/img/bottle_filler/complete_assembly.jpg){:class="right"} I built a filler after reviewing a few designs and simplifying things wherever I could.
+![Simple Counter Pressure Filler](/img/bottle_filler/complete_assembly.jpg){:class="right"} I built a filler after looking at a few designs online.
 The left hand side is connected to my regulator and the right hand side to a picnic tap attached to the keg.
 The spike is inserted into the bottle, the valve opened to fill with gas with finger over the needle, valve closed, picnic tap opened and gas gradually released to fill the bottle with beer.